 Omnibus is a multi-client, shared cost, quantitative survey designed to collect data and deliver valuable insights quickly and affordably.
-The Foresight 50+ Consumer Omnibus survey is conducted monthly among a nationally representative sample of 1000 adults aged 50 or older.
+The Foresight 50+ Consumer Omnibus survey is conducted monthly among a nationally representative sample of 1,000 adults aged 50 or older.
+This wave included an oversample of 1,000 adults age 18 and older.